WHAT TYPE OF CALIFORNIA PREMISE LIABILITY CLAIMS DOES YOUR FIRM COVER?

 If someone falls on stairs or in a stairwell at an apartment complex and are injured, the victim must prove that the owner caused the defective condition, knew of the condition and failed to repair it, or that the owner should have known of the defect because a reasonable person would have known of that defect and resolved the problem.

 In a slip and fall situation, the location of where the fall or incident occurred is absolutely crucial to determining how we prosecute your claim.
 Therefore, consult with an attorney at Redkey Gordon Law Corp so that we may guide you through that legal maze and create a successful resolution to your claim.

 WHY SHOULD YOU CHOOSE REDKEY GORDON LAW CORP IN CA TO REPRESENT YOU?

 Our Personal injury law firm in Stockton & Sutter Creek can accurately and efficiently discern the complexities of premises liability.
 Establishing liability in the face of various legal limitations is a prerequisite to legal recovery.
 Failure to establish the necessary facts to establish liability is the difference between success and failure.

 We have exclusively settled and represented premises liability claimants over the last 15 years.
 We understand the medical treatment that is required to recuperate and rehabilitate our clients, the medical lien issues which are complex and varied, and the legal causation issues that nearly always surface in these claims.

 Being mindful of the pain and distress caused by these types of injuries, our lawyers keep clients constantly updated throughout the claim process.
-Our law firm will service the emotional and financial interests to obtain maximum recovery for our clients.
+Our Sutter Creek Personal injury attorneys will service the emotional and financial interests to obtain maximum recovery for our clients.

 - Premises Liability Concerns and Pokémon GO